DxChainNetwork/godx-doc/gdx/gdx-manual-release0.7.2/manual0.7.2_en.md

 > eth.getBalance(eth.accounts[0])
 ```

-<span style="color:red">**NOTE: Before you proceed to _Step3.7.
+**NOTE: Before you proceed to _Step3.7.
 Client Configuration_, please make sure that you have connected to at least 3 hosts and check their version.
-You can run the following code to get hosts number and check version, the correct version should be _1.0.1_**</span>
+You can run the following code to get hosts number and check version, the correct version should be _1.0.1_**
 ```shell
 sclient.hosts
 ```